lainemulvay/CITS3403-Project/README.md

 ## Features

-- A Question and Response box are provided where the user can access the Open AI API and ask it any question, where a response willbe recieved.
+- A Question and Response box are provided where the user can access the Open AI API and ask it any question, where a response will be recieved.

 ## Design
 ### Code structure